Shahriyar-Hosen/Promptopia/README.md

 ## Deploy on Vercel

-way to deploy your Next.js app is to use the [Vercel Platform](https://.?&
+deploy your Next.js app is to use the [Vercel Platform](https://.?&